LobbyBoy-Dray/LobbyBoy-Dray.github.io/src/content/blog/mediation-analysis.md

 ### 3.2 Delta method: Sobel test

-The Delta method represents a group of tests that construct a standard normal distributed statistic based on estimating the standard error of $\hat{a}\hat{b}$.
+The Delta method represents a group of tests that construct a standard normal distributed statistic based on the standard error of $\hat{a}\hat{b}$.
 And Sobel test is by far the most commonly used one.
 The test statistic:

 $$
 \frac{\hat{a} \cdot \hat{b}}{\sqrt{\hat{a}^2 \cdot se(\hat{b})^2 + \hat{b}^2 \cdot se(\hat{a})^2}}
 $$

 - All the values in the formula can be accessed through step 2 and 3.
-- The denominator is the (estimated) standard error of $\hat{a}\hat{b}$.
+- The denominator is the standard error of $\hat{a}\hat{b}$.
 - When H0 is true, the test statistic follows standard normal distribution.
 - 👍 easy to compute.
 - 👎 very conservative (i.e. low power; not easy to reject H0) because the sampling distribution of ab is higly skewed (but Sobel test assumes the sampling distribution is normal distribution).